KyleChambers/MyFriendKMC.github.io/README.md

 I'm amazed by the way data influences critical decision making and strive to learn more about how I could use programming to make positive impacts in my field.

-This can be a powerful engine that drives businesses to their full potential.
+This is a powerful engine that drives businesses to their full potential.
 Without correctly visualizing and analyzing your company’s data, you could be holding back that potential.
 I currently work as a Data Analyst/Developer where I am learning new technology every day.
 Let’s collaborate!

 ### About Me